umeiko/KlipperPhonesLinux/README.md

 ![wt88047](pictures/2.jpg)

 ## Features
-- Native Linux system, supporting `Ubuntu 20.04` distribution with excellent compatibility
+- 💻 Native Linux system, supporting `Ubuntu 20.04` distribution with excellent compatibility
-- Equipped with a high-resolution capacitive touchscreen, providing an outstanding appearance
+- 📱Equipped with a high-resolution capacitive touchscreen, providing an outstanding appearance
-- Low cost with exceptional CPU performance
+- 🚀 Low cost with exceptional CPU performance
-- Pre-installed `Klipper` runtime environment, no need for secondary installation
+- 🌈 Pre-installed `Klipper` runtime environment, no need for secondary installation
-- Integrated with various useful tools: `USB serial terminal`, `SSH service`, `WebSSH terminal`...
+- 🛠️ Integrated with various useful tools: `USB serial terminal`, `SSH service`, `WebSSH terminal`...
+- 🌐 Community Support: Share experiences, solve problems, and collaborate with other enthusiasts to contribute to the development of this project.

 ## Supported Models